Matt Bonner: Post-NBA career

-After retiring from professional basketball, Bonner joined San Antonio Spurs TV Broadcast as a studio analyst.
+After retiring from professional basketball, Bonner joined the San Antonio Spurs TV Broadcast as a studio analyst.

 Personal life

-Bonner and his wife Nadia have one daughter, Evangeline-Vesper Lynne Bonner (born June 21, 2009) and one son, August Bonner (born August 27, 2012).
+Bonner and his ex-wife have one daughter, Evangeline-Vesper Lynne Bonner (born June 21, 2009) and one son, August Bonner (born August 27, 2012).

 He has a younger brother, Luke, who was also a professional basketball player.
 Luke served as Matt's best man at his wedding.

 Bonner applied for Canadian citizenship in February 2009, but did not qualify, due to the amount of time he spent outside the country.

 Bonner is a sandwich enthusiast.
 He has a blog titled "The Sandwich Hunter: The Quest for the Hoagie Grail" in which he documents his search for the "world's best sandwich."
 He is also a fan of the sport of curling, due to discovering it on Canadian television during his tenure with the Toronto Raptors.

 During his tenure with the Toronto Raptors, he received the nickname the "Red Rocket" for his red hair and constant use of the public transit in Toronto, the Toronto Transit Commission, whose slogan is "Ride the Rocket."

 Kobe Bryant coined Bonner's other nickname, the "Red Mamba", on Twitter while live-tweeting in 2013 during a televised replay of his 81-point game against Bonner and the Toronto Raptors.

-After his contract with New Balance expired, Bonner signed a basketball shoe deal with Adidas in January 2014.
+He was well known for being the lone NBA player wearing New Balance shoes, even though he did not have a proper sponsorship deal with the brand.
+He said in an interview that a friend, who was a New Balance representative, was the one who provided him with a few dozen pairs of shoes.
+A few years later, after wearing out all the shoes, and New Balance being out of the basketball sneaker market, Bonner finally signed his first basketball shoe deal with Adidas in January 2014 with the use of the Nice Kicks Twitter account.

 Bonner and his brother Luke run a nonprofit organization called the Rock On Foundation, in which they look to support community involvement in arts and athletics.

 In March 2016, Bonner was featured on the season-premiere episode of FYI's Tiny House Nation, where he and his wife Nadia had a 276-sq.-foot house custom-built.

+Bonner now works as an analyst on Sportsnet for Raptors games.